From blank document to finished chapter.

 Frequently Asked Questions

-How many passes does a text go through?+
+How many steps does a text go through?+

 What happens if an error can't be fixed?+